Ramin-Mehdizad/P5_UNet_CancerDetect/README.md

 ## Technologies
 * Coded on Python 3.7.7 -- keras 2.3.1 -- tensorflow-gpu 1.14.0

+## Dattset
+* before running the code, unzip the dataset.zip into the python code folder , the n run the code.

 ## Run
 On command line, enter the following:\